Drone in a Box for the Construction Industry

 As the construction industry continues to evolve, a drone in a box is likely to become increasingly important in improving efficiency, safety, and sustainability.

-heliguy™ is a DJI Dock partner.
-Contact us to find out more about the DJI Dock and how heliguy™ can support your adoption of this drone in a box, including training (such as OSC consultancy and EVLOS/BVLOS training), installation, and site planning.
+Get in touch to find out more about the DJI Dock collection and how heliguy™ can support your adoption of this drone in a box, including training (such as UK SORA consultancy and EVLOS/BVLOS training), installation, site planning, and also conducting BVLOS operations on your behalf.